CCRAN November 14

 photo

-Michelle Wright, Coordinator, Patient Care Initiatives, Lung Cancer Canada
+Michele Wright, Coordinator, Patient Care Initiatives, Lung Cancer Canada

 Michele Wright is the Coordinator, Patient Care Initiatives at Lung Cancer Canada.
 After obtaining her degree in Developmental Psychology and Sociology at the University of Toronto, Michele has worked in health care supporting patients for over 20 years.
 Her previous roles include Patient Care Coordinator for Heart and Lung Transplant at SickKids Hospital in Toronto.
 She values a person-centered approach and seeks to empower patients to take a partnership role with their health care providers.
 During the pandemic, she moved to rural Tottenham, ON, with her husband and bulldog, where they make maple syrup and raise bees.